iansmith/machineroom/README.md

 WARNING: This URL/routing config is busted.
-It should be the case that we could go to `http://beta.service.consul/index.html` and have that work correctly,  but I don't know enough DNS/routing to get that to work properly
+It should be the case that we could go to `http://beta.service.consul/index.html` and have that work correctly,  but the `registrator` can't seem to handle sending the _private_ names/ip addrs to the consul service bus so everything gets bound to a single IP addr.
-(see TODO below).
 For now the workaround is to use  `http://alpha.service.consul/beta/index.html` to get to the instance of beta.
 This is a horrible hack through the nginx reverse proxy.

 "beta" is a simple AJAX app for setting the configuration parameters that